Remote Working – 2: What are the benefits of remote working to employee wellbeing?

 What is wellbeing?

-Well first, it isn’t just about mental health.
-Obviously mental health makes up a huge portion of the conversations and actions around workplace wellbeing (for good reason, with 31% of UK workers reporting having suffered from a degree of poor mental health according to a 2016 CIPD investigation) but there are many more elements that impact our general wellbeing.
+Well first, it isn't just about mental health.
+Obviously mental health makes up a huge portion of the conversations and actions around workplace wellbeing.
+And for good reason too.
+According to Gallup reports, poor mental health has been steadily on the rise for the past decade.

-The ONS go on to list 10 broad dimensions which have been shown to matter most to people in the UK, which make up the main stepping stones on which wellbeing rest.
-Of these 10, the three that are directly relatable to workplace wellbeing are that of physical health, mental health, and financial health.
-These three dimensions will be our focus within this blog post, but please note that there are many more areas we can all look at when aiming to improve our wellbeing.
+The ONS go on to list 10 broad dimensions which have been shown to matter most to people in the UK.
+These factors make up the main stepping stones on which wellbeing rest.
+Of these 10, the three that are directly relatable to the workplace.
+These aspects of wellbeing are that of physical health, mental health, and financial health.
+These three dimensions will be our focus within this blog post.
+But please note that there are many more areas we can all look at when aiming to improve our wellbeing.

 The impact of poor workplace wellbeing in the UK

-Occupational health & staff wellbeing are, of course, a huge focus in the UK due in no small part to the scale of issue caused when staff aren’t feeling their best.
-The UK Government’s Black Review found that, on average, over 120 million working days were lost every year in the UK due to sickness (the current record is 138.7 million in 2015).
+Occupational health & staff wellbeing are, of course, a huge focus in the UK.
+This is due in no small part to the scale of issue caused when staff aren't feeling their best.
+The rate of days lost for work-related ill health increased from 2019 to 2020.

 Like most things in life, there are certainly pros and some potential cons for mental wellbeing when working from home.
 We'll start with the benefits, the first one being the great potential remote working has for reducing personal stress.

-Working remotely also allows you a level of flexibility in your daily routine and reduces the frequency of work-life conflicts.
-Without the lengthy commute to work (the average in the UK is now 27.5 minutes each way!) a remote worker can plan the start of their day, lunches, afternoon breaks and finish times around school runs, doctors’ appointments, a quick run or even an hour in the gym.
+Well, for one thing, it gives workers much more control over their day.
+It cuts out their commute, and enables them to have more-or-less total autonomy.
+A remote worker can set the start of their day, lunches, afternoon breaks and finish times.
+They can plan around school runs, doctors' appointments, a quick run or even an hour in the gym.
 This reduction in conflict is again a key way to reduce stress.

 The Microsoft Teams integration is a huge additional benefit to Weekly10.
 All our remote teams are on use MS Teams, so the fact they can complete their check-in inside of Teams is a real timesaver, and one less username/password is also a good thing!Carl Turner, Community Manager @ TownSq